Physics-50/Module-2/docs/weak2.md

 + Your estimate for the wavelength of the sound wave in your experiment from 5 or more distinct measurements in which you attempted to randomize parallax as a source of uncertainty.

-+ Your estimate for the speed of sound, with uncertainty, the measurements of the previous point.
++ Your estimate for the speed of sound, with uncertainty, using the measurements of the previous item.
 <!-- makes it sound like a different set of measurements, although I'm sure that is not what you mean. -->